react0r-com/hermod/README.md

-# Wareshare Eink frame buffer driver
+# Wareshare Eink Frame Buffer driver

-This is a frame buffer driver for the Waveshare 7.5" E-Ink display.
+This is a Frame Buffer driver for the Waveshare 7.5" E-Ink display.
 The idea was to have a low-power low-cost Linux console.
 The driver was built for the Raspeberry Pi (RPi) Linux kernel.